Beach Guide Sections

 South Nags Head is another great vacation spot for beach lovers who like peace and quiet, as this area is still close to the central Outer Banks' wide array of amenities, including great shopping, dining, attractions, and entertainment, but is separated by the 2 lane beach road and as such is home to just a handful of rental homes, a small fishing pier, and secluded, unpopulated beaches.

-On Hatteras and Ocracoke Islands, where the beaches are owned and governed by the NPS, any stretch of NC Highway 12 can act as a gateway to your own private beach.
-Simply pick a stretch of sand along the side of the highway, (not too deep so you don't get stuck), park, and enjoy your own bit of seclusion.
-Just note that with over 70 miles of shoreline from the Bonner Bridge to Ocracoke Island, getting to the beach may entail a small trek through a little brush and overgrown beach paths.
+On Hatteras and Ocracoke Islands, where the beaches are owned and managed by the National Park Service, any stretch of NC Highway 12 can serve as a gateway to your own private beach.
+Simply choose a stretch of sand along the side of the roadway (not too deep so you don't get stuck), park, and enjoy your own bit of seclusion.
+Just note that with over 70 miles of shoreline stretching from the Bonner Bridge to Ocracoke Island, getting to the beach may require a short walk through some vegetation and overgrown beach paths.

-No matter what patch of the Outer Banks you pick to spread out a beach blanket, you'll be rewarded with mile-wide ocean views, warm sunny days combined with crisp sea breezes, and plenty of room to spread out and enjoy your own private oasis.
+Whatever part of the Outer Banks you choose to spread out a beach blanket, you'll be rewarded with mile-wide ocean views, warm sunny days with crisp sea breezes, and plenty of space to spread out and enjoy your own private retreat.

-The Outer Banks is characterized by its seclusion and its ready availability of unpopulated and undeveloped beaches, and for purist beach bums of all ages, there's no better place in the world to kick off the flip flops, listen to the ocean waves, and settle in for a long day at the beach.
+The Outer Banks is distinguished by its remoteness and its abundant availability of unpopulated and undeveloped beaches, and for pure beach bums of all ages, there's no better place in the world to kick off the flip flops, listen to the ocean waves, and settle in for a long day at the beach.

 Beach Photos